City-of-Helsinki/mvj/README.md

 On first login to MVJ, your regular user will be created.
 After that, login to Django admin as your superuser and grant your regular user at least:
-- one TEST service unit
+- one service unit
-- superuser privileges, or some TEST usergroup
+- superuser privileges, or some usergroup

+#### 8. Additional restoration tasks and cleanup

+Some other environment-specific data might need to be restored, for daily work to continue as before.
+Review the generated backups and the new contents of the DB, and restore any tables or their rows as you require.

+When no longer needed, delete the backups.

 ### Token authentication